 Also, like humans, dogs can show their stress in different ways.
-To be a responsible dog owner it’s imperative that you understand your dog’s signs of distress to ensure that both you and your canine companion can maintain a happy and healthy relationship together.
+To be a responsible dog owner, you must understand your dog’s signs of distress to ensure that both you and your canine companion can maintain a happy and healthy relationship together.

 1. Digestion Issues

-This is a major issue no matter what, but if the aggression seems to be directed toward a particular person or animal, it may be best to remove the cause until a better solution can be reached.
+Aggression is a major issue no matter what, but if it seems to be directed toward a particular person or animal, it may be best to remove the cause until a better solution can be reached.

 3. Body Language

 Ears, eyes, and position of the tail are key factors for interpreting your dog’s state of mind and are just as important for determining whether or not your dog is stressed.
-Other signs that might go unnoticed though are things such as itching and scratching, excessive drooling, shaking, shedding, yawning, and licking.
+However, other signs that you might not notice include things such as itching and scratching, excessive drooling, shaking, shedding, yawning, and licking.

 Check to see if there’s a reason your dog may not want to go outside.
 Is there a new dog in the area?
 Or a wild animal?
 Perhaps a major life change has thrown your pup out of sync.

 It may also be important to consider your dog’s age in this one.
-If they are older, stress may not be a factor so much as them not being able to move fast enough to get there.
+If they are older, stress may not be a factor so much as them not being able to move fast enough to get outside, or they may be suffering from incontinence.
 Again, this is a harder symptom to pinpoint.

-5. Sleep Or Lack Thereof
+5. Sleep, Or Lack Thereof

 Sleeplessness or excessive lethargy might also be a sign of something more severe, so if these issues persist be sure to take your pup to a vet as soon as possible.